mosu001/hccm/docs/Git and GitHub Guide.md

 ![Figure 1-2](https://i.imgur.com/AzkpR67.png "Figure 1-2")

 Git stores the metadata for your project in the .git directory within the repository.
 The working directory is a single checkout of one version of the project.
 The staging area is a file, generally in the Git directory, that stores the information about what will go into the next commit.

 The basic Git workflow is as follows:

 1. Modify files in the working directory
 2. Stage the files, adding them to the staging area
-3. Commit the files in the staging area to a permamanent snapshot in the Git directory
+3. Commit the files in the staging area to a permanent snapshot in the Git directory

 ![Figure 1-3](https://i.imgur.com/S15Vvyq.png)

 ### Remote Repositories

 Most version control related work happens in the local repository: staging, committing, viewing the status or the log/history, etc.

 Remote repositories are used when collaboration is required.
 A remote repository is like a file server that you use to exchange data with others.

 The actual work on your project happens only in your local repository: all modifications have to be made and committed locally.
 Then, those changes can be uploaded to a remote repository in order to share them with your team.
-Remote repositories are only used to share and exchang code between developers - not for actually working on files.
+Remote repositories are only used to share and exchange code between developers - not for actually working on files.

 Repositories on GitHub are examples of remote repositories.